microsoft/vscode-docs/docs/languages/java.md

 - Provides great microservices support including popular framework, container tooling and cloud integration
 - Improves your productivity through smartness and collaboration features

+This article will give you an overview of different capabilities of Visual Studio Code for Java developers.
+For a quick walkthrough of editing, running, and debugging a Java program with Visual Studio Code, see the [Java Tutorial](/docs/java/java-tutorial).

+## Install Visual Studio Code for Java

+VS Code is a fast editor and ships with great editing features.
 Before you begin, you must have the Java SE Development Kit (JDK) on your local environment.
 Visual Studio Code works with all major Java versions up to 12.
-See [Java Tutorial](/docs/java/java-tutorial.md) for more detailed installation guides.

-This article will give you an overview of different capabilities of Visual Studio Code for Java developers.
-For a quick walkthrough of editing, running, and debugging a Java program with Visual Studio Code, see the [Java Tutorial](/docs/java/java-tutorial).
+To help you get started quickly, we created a special [Installer of Visual Studio Code for Java developers](http://aka.ms/vscode-java-installer-win).
+The package can be used as a clean install or an update for existing environment to add Java or Visual Studio Code to your development environment.
+Once [downloaded](http://aka.ms/vscode-java-installer-win) and opened, it automatically detects if you have the fundamental components in your local development environment, including the JDK, Visual Studio Code and essential Java extensions.
+During install, it pulls the stable versions of those tools from trusted online sources and install them on your system.

+<a class="tutorial-install-extension-btn" href="http://aka.ms/vscode-java-installer-win">Download Visual Studio Code Java Pack Installer</a>

+Alternatively, you can also add Java language support to VS Code by installing the popular Java extensions by yourself.

 > [Download VS Code](/download) - If you haven't downloaded VS Code yet, quickly install for your platform (Windows, macOS, Linux).

-## Install Java extensions

-VS Code is a fast editor and ships with great editing features.
-Add Java language support to VS Code by installing the popular Java extensions.
 To help set up Java on VS Code, there is a [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), which contains the most popular extensions for most Java developers:

 1. [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java)
 2. [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug)